amandatennent/AddressBook/README.md

 - Add / View all contacts
 - View contact's phone number in a modal
 - Email link
+- Edit contacts

 ## Upcoming Functionality
-- Edit / Remove contacts
+- Remove contacts

 ## What am I using?
 - React.js